MA Rural Development: Admissions 2025, Colleges, Syllabus, Careers

 MA Rural Development stands for Master of Arts in Rural Development is a Postgraduate program that focuses on providing a deep understanding of rural issues, development policies, and strategies that can help improve the social, economic, and environmental conditions of rural areas.

-The MA Rural Development Course Fees range from INR 24,000 – 2,20,000, depending on the institution type.
-Some of the colleges that offer the MA Rural Development course are Ranchi University, KPB Hinduja College of Commerce, University of Mysore, Shiv Nadar University, Shiv Nadar University, NCTA India, Odisha State Open University, Annamalai University, etc.
+The MA Rural Development course fees range from INR 24,000 – 2,20,000, depending on the institution type.
+Some of the colleges that offer this course are Ranchi University, KPB Hinduja College of Commerce, University of Mysore, Shiv Nadar University, NCTA India, Odisha State Open University, Annamalai University, etc.

 After completing the MA in Rural Development course, candidates can pursue various Job Profiles such as Rural Development Officer, Project Coordinator/Project Manager, Community Development Officer, Research Associate/Field Officer, Development Consultant, and Agribusiness Consultant.
 The average salary a graduate of this course can earn ranges from INR 3,00,000 – 9,00,000 for a fresher.